 Regarding interchange with CSXT and BOCT, we propose to deliver and pull all traffic at Barr Yard.
 We will be in position to block deliveries if this will help your operation and expedite car movement.
-In exchange for us handling the traffic in both directions, we request that there be no trackage or switching charges. or to when i there be no trackage or switching charges. or to when i there be no trackage or the start of the sta
+In exchange for us handling the traffic in both directions, we request that there be no trackage or switching charges.
+So to when your arms.